aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 ## The Hardware

-The idea to get a PC was born once a friend showed me the iMac Pro press release.
+The idea to get a PC machine was born once a friend showed me the iMac Pro press release.
 That was the main trigger.
-I really wanted all _that_ that machine had to offer, but I could not justify the price and the quirks I knew were included.
+I really wanted all it had to offer, but I could not justify the price and the quirks I knew were included.

 I am a professional software developer.
 I'm not a rockstar by any means, yet,